cloudmesh/cloudmesh1/webui/pages/links.rst

 ======================================================================

-Here we are presenting a set of important links that are relevant for the Cloudmesh development and the use of CLoudmesh on FutureGrid.
+Here we are presenting a set of important links that are relevant for the Cloudmesh development and the use of Cloudmesh on FutureGrid.
 Most important for the users
 `CloudMesh <http://cloudmesh.futuregrid.org>`_
 ------------------------------------------------------